pscally1005/pscally1005.github.io/_posts/recipes/protein/2023-11-05-cookie-dough.markdown

 - For the cookie dough, combine the ingredients in a medium bowl in the following order - applesauce, honey, vanilla, monk fruit or stevia, and salt.
 If you have some, 1/4 tsp (1.25 g) butter extract would work great here as well

-- For your flour, use oats for the standard version, or casein for the protein version.
+- For your flour, use oats for the standard version, or casein for the <a href="/misc/protein">protein</a> version.
 Casein absorbs a lot of liquid, so you will need some milk too.
 If you're using oats, use 120 g and no milk.
 For casein, use 60g protein and 60 g almond milk

 - Chop up your chocolate, and fold into the cookie dough.
 Roll into balls, transfer to an airtight bag or container, and enjoy
 ---